basanab/mu_e_scatt/README.md

-The files required ,as an example to run these python codes, are also available here.
+The files required ,as an example to run these python codes, i.e. newmu_table.csv & scat_Be_500GeV_10Cr.root  are also available here.